AmazingAmpharos/OoT-Randomizer/README.md

 #### New Features
 * `Skip First Dampé Race`
-  * Allows getting both reward in one race if the 60 second target is cleared
+  * Allows getting both rewards in one race if the 60 second target is cleared
 * Rupee Icon Color changes based on your current wallet upgrade

 #### Updated Settings